hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] Sail to the west of the Manor of the Wicked to find a Harvest Point.
 Check it to get the __Leoluca__ for Patty (PS3)
 - [ ] In Zaphias, enter the Inn for Patty's __Amazing Chef__ title (PS3 and Definitive Edition)
 - [ ] In Zaphias, check the Fountain (PS3 and Definitive Edition)
-- [ ] In Zaphias, approach the sitting bench on the right side in the Citizen Quarter for a scene with Lune (Dark Enforcer Final Part)
+- [ ] In Zaphias, approach the sitting bench on the right side in the Public Quarter for a scene with Lune (Dark Enforcer Final Part)
-- [ ] Enter Keiv Moc to get __Hunting Blades' Invitation__ and Karol's __Golden Soldier__ title.
-With the Hunting Blades' Invitation and if you have cleared (Avenging Soldiers Final Part) previously, you may clear the 100 Man Melee and get the reward.
+- [ ] Enter Keiv Moc to get __Letter of Challenge (H. Blades)__ and Karol's __Golden Soldier__ title.
+With the Letter of Challenge (H. Blades) and if you have cleared (Avenging Soldiers Final Part) previously, you may clear the 100 Man Melee and get the reward.
 Be sure to clear 100 Man Melee with at least three characters since it is one of the conditions to unlock 200 Man Melee (Golden Soldier)
 - [ ] If you enter the 100 Man Melee with Flynn, you will fight Yuri at the end (PS3 and Definitive Edition)
 - [ ] If you talk to the left Receptionist at the Arena, you can enter the Introductory Rank of Team Battle (PS3 and Definitive Edition)
-- [ ] Enter Aurnion for the __Warrior's Invitation__ (Rest at Yuri's Room in Zaphias for the PS3 and Definitive Edition).
+- [ ] Enter Aurnion for the __Letter of Challenge (Flynn)__ (Rest at Yuri's Room in Zaphias for the PS3 and Definitive Edition).
 If you have cleared (Golden Soldier) and (Avenging Soldiers Final Part), you have three out of the four Invitations now (Arena Final Part)
 - [ ] Enter Halure (Under The Tree Final Part)
 - [ ] In Halure, toward the tree and speak with a Mage on the way if your party has inflicted over 60000000 damage in total.
 You will get Rita's __Seeker__ title (Seeker)
 - [ ] In Heliord, go down to the Lower Section.
-Find Sicily by the river for __Murakumo__ if Repede is above Level 50... in the PS3 and Definitive Edition, you will get this together with Repede's Joke Weapon at Halure after fulfilling Repede's motivational sidequest (Professor Sicily Part 5)
+Find Sicily by the river for __Murakumo__ if Repede is above Level 50.
+You will get this together with Repede's Joke Weapon at Halure after fulfilling Repede's motivational sidequest if you miss the scene (Professor Sicily Part 5)
-- [ ] In Halure, speak with Sicily near the Inn for Joke Weapons if you have completed the requirement.
-In the PS3 and Definitive Edition, you need to clear the 30 Man Melee under one minute and 30 seconds for Flynn's, Synthesis two hundred times for Patty's (Professor Sicily Final Part)
+- [ ] In Halure, speak with Sicily near the Inn for __Joke Weapons__ if you have completed the requirement.
+In the PS3 and Definitive Edition, you need to clear the 30 Man Melee under 90 seconds for Flynn and synthesis two hundred times for Patty (Professor Sicily Final Part)
 - [ ] In Capua Nor, you can find Nan if you have completed 100% of the Monster Book.
 You will get Karol's __Manly Man__ title (Monster Book Final Part)
 - [ ] In Capua Torim, talk to the Sailor near the slide.
 Patty will learn __Critical Moment__ (PS3 and Definitive Edition)
 - [ ] Enter Capua Torim from the western entrance/exit for Karol to learn __Rending Drop__ (One Night Training)
 - [ ] In Caer Bocram, go north then go west all the way to fight Clint.
-You will get the __Hunting Blades' Invitation 2__ (PS3 and Definitive Edition)
+You will get the __Letter of Challenge (H. Blades) 2__ (PS3 and Definitive Edition)
-- [ ] With the Hunting Blades' Invitation 2 and if you have cleared Introductory Rank of Team Battle at the Arena, you will then unlock Majestic Rank of Team Battle.
+- [ ] With the Letter of Challenge (H. Blades) 2 and if you have cleared Introductory Rank of Team Battle at the Arena, you will then unlock Majestic Rank of Team Battle.
 If you don't have Karol and Raven in the Active Party, then you will fight them in the Majestic Rank (PS3 and Definitive Edition)
 - [ ] In Heliord, go down to the Lower Section and talk to Witcher.
 Karolow X will be modified (PS3 and Definitive Edition)
 - [ ] After (One Night Training), go to Dahngrest.
 Head towards the central area and pick either choice for Karol's very own Keyblade I mean __Infinity__ (Big Voice Contest)
-- [ ] After obtaining all recipes from Wonder Chef and unlocking recipes, go to the Port in Nordopolica to talk to Wonder Chef for __Mabo Curry recipe__ and the __Cooking Battle Invitation__.
+- [ ] After obtaining all recipes from Wonder Chef and unlocking recipes, go to the Port in Nordopolica to talk to Wonder Chef for __Mabo Curry recipe__ and the __Cooking Match Invitation__.
 Go to Dahngrest to enter The Bistro Black Hole.
 The participant should have __MASTERED__ every HP/TP Recovery recipes and at least Three Stars for the other recipes.
 That will win you the Cooking Series titles (Cooking Battle)
 - [ ] In Yormgen, check the Red Box (Illusion)
 - [ ] In Yormgen, speak with the Butler of the Nobles.
 Enter the Zopheir Rift from the west and you will see the Micro Circuit.
 Report back and the male characters will get their Swimsuit Series titles.
 Talk to the Butler and go to Halure.
 Go west and talk to Giovanni near the Fountain for the Super Aer Board.
 Report back and the female characters will get their Swimsuit Seies titles (PS3 and Definitive Edition)
-- [ ] Go to Mt Temza and head to the third area for Judith's Sundering Moon (Judith's Sundering Moon Final Part)
+- [ ] Go to Mt Temza and head to the third area for Judith's __Sundering Moon__ (Judith's Sundering Moon Final Part)
 - [ ] Fly to the Yurzorea Continent East and enter the rock formation for the Sorcerer Ring Level 5 (Fell Arms Part 6)
 - [ ] In Yumanju, you can get the Hotspring Series titles (Hotspring Part 3)
 - [ ] In Aurnion, toward the left of the Blastia when Repede is at least Level 60 to get Repede's __Tough Hound__ title (Tough Hound)